davidemms/OrthoFinder/README.md

+### What's new
+**OrthoFinder version 3.0 has been released.** This makes possible considerably faster and larger analyses.
+To use it, run OrthoFinder on a small core set of species and then use the `--assign` option to add a large number of new species directly to the previous orthogroups.

 ### Interested in a single gene?
 Try SHOOT.bio, the phylogenetic search engine: https://SHOOT.bio

 SHOOT.bio searches your query sequence against a database of gene families and instantly provides you with a phylogenetic tree with your query sequence grafted into it.